jojo61/vdr-plugin-softhdcuvid/README.md

     o PIP (Picture-in-Picture) (only for CUVID)

-To compile you must have the 'requires' installed.

 This is a fork of johns original softhddevice work and I reworked it to support HEVC with CUDA and opengl output.